runekaagaard/git-commit-llm/README.md

 -o, --model MODEL   Select LLM model (default: claude-3-sonnet-20240229) -p, --push          Push changes after committing
 -d, --diff          Show staged changes first
+--debug             Show what would be sent to LLM and exit
 ```

 ## How it works